ramensoftware/windows-11-start-menu-styling-guide/Themes/LayerMicaUI/README.md

 ---
 ## Some More Information
 - Start menu and Phone Link panel use separate surfaces, and on certain backgrounds the seam between them may be visible.
-- Start Menu and Search window have fixed heights to prevent element displacement.
+- Start menu and Search window have fixed heights to prevent element displacement.

 ## Other LayerMicaUI Themes
 - [LayerMicaUI Taskbar Theme](https://github.com/ramensoftware/windows-11-taskbar-styling-guide/tree/main/Themes/LayerMicaUI)